 We recognise that unexpected events may affect project progress.
 In these circumstances, you can request a variation to your grant agreement, including:

-- changing project milestones - extending the timeframe for completing the project but within the maximum 36 month period.
+- changing project milestones - extending the timeframe for completing the project but within the maximum 36 month period an increase of grant funds.

-Note the program does not allow for:
+The program does not allow for: